-When using WooCommerce, it will by default add a form for the client to enter his billing details.
-Now for some cases we might not want that, for example when purchasing a simple virtual product.
-We just want to send the user to PayPal without any hassle.
+When using WooCommerce, it will by default add a form for the client to enter their billing details.
+Now for some cases, you might not want that.
+In this post, we’ll look at a simple way to remove billing details from WooCommerce.

 Checkout Field Editor

 Easily add, edit, and disable additional information from your WooCommerce checkout.
 Start improving your conversion rates today!Get the Plugin

 You can do everything from adding and removing information in the billing and shipping sections to inserting new fields after those sections where you typically find the “Order Notes”.